WPChill/decode-lite/readme.txt

 		- Social Icon for Amazon Wishlist.
 		- Live update for fields.
 		- Add Periscope Icon.
-		- Social icon for PGP public key.
+		- Social icon for Keybase.
 		- Add PayPal donation button to the Social buttons.

 	Improved: